mattckrause/mattckrause.github.io/Drafts/2025-04-05-building-a-custom-graph-connector.md

 1. Identify the specific APIs and permissions required.
 2. Break the process down into minimal steps using PowerShell.
-3. Create or find a sample dataset for development.
-4. Deploy the Graph Connector.
+3. Deploy the Copilot connector.
-5. Transition to a programming language to add more functionality.
+4. Transition to a programming language to add more functionality.
-6. Host the solution in Azure App Services.
+5. Host the solution in Azure App Services.
-7. Build a deployment process.
+6. Build a deployment process.

 Clearly, that’s too much to cover in a single blog post.
 So I’m breaking it up into a series of posts that walk through each step of the process.
 I’ll include links to relevant documentation and share any code I’ve written as I build out the Graph Connector.

-## Steps 1 and 2 covered in this blog post
+## Steps 1 - 3 covered in this blog post

 These steps were pretty simple as the Graph connector development process is pretty well documented.
 Using [this documentation](https://learn.microsoft.com/en-us/graph/connecting-external-content-build-quickstart), I simplified the processes to 3 core steps: